Skip to content

 • Do I need to issue a 1099-NEC to a corporation?

-In most cases, no. You don’t need to file a 1099-NEC if you paid a contractor less than $600 during the year.
-However, if you withheld any federal income tax from their payments—for example, due to backup withholding—you must file the form, even if the total was under $600.
+For tax year 2026, no: you don’t need to file a 1099-NEC if you paid a contractor less than $2,000.
+However, if you withheld any federal income tax from their payments under backup withholding rules, you must file the form regardless of the total amount paid.

 • What if my contractor won’t give me a W-9 or their TIN?

-• Do I need to file 1099-NEC forms with my state, too?
+• Do I need to file 1099-NEC forms with my state?

 Mark Mogilnitsky